crs4/omero.biobank/docs/usage/index.rst

 Tools Usage
 ===========

-This section is dedicated to a description of the various command line/galaxy tools.
-Specifically, deals with the following:
+This section is dedicated to Biobank's tools.

- * import and its sub commands, including galaxy interfaces;
- * query  and its sub commands, including galaxy interfaces;
- * compute and its sub commands, including galaxy interfaces;
- * a collection of examples, from loading sequence using the command line apps to how one could use galaxy history to record computation results insided BIOBANK

 Contents: